ericstrobl/DDR/README.md

 # Bounded Response

-Recommended if you know that the response variable Y is bounded on an interval [lb,ub]
+Recommended if you know that the response variable Y is bounded on an interval [lb,ub].

-> numCores <- detectCores()-1; registerDoParallel(numCores) # set up parallel computing

 > cd_est = DDR(matrix(rnorm(400),200,2),rbeta(200,0.5,0.5),matrix(rnorm(20),10,2),lb=0,ub=1) # run DDR on data sampled from a beta distribution (alpha=0.5, beta=0.5)